Remember the triple play bundle of phone, TV and internet? T-Mobile's close to bringing it back

 "It's a great test bed for us," he said.

 For comparison's sake, T-Mobile's nationwide 5G network uses low-band spectrum and is far slower despite its greater reach (think modestly faster than 4G).
-Sievert said T-Mobile plans to reach 100 million people with its mid-band 5G network by the end of the year, with speeds in the hundreds of megabits per second range to millions of potential customers.
+Sievert said T-Mobile plans to reach 100 million people with its midband 5G network by the end of the year, with speeds in the hundreds of megabits per second range to millions of potential customers.
+On Wednesday, the company said that it had nearly doubled the number of markets with mid-band spectrum to roughly 410 cities and towns.

 Will T-Mobile use home broadband as another incentive to keep customers loyal to its profitable wireless business or turn it into a lucrative source of revenue?
 Cowen analyst Colby Synesael believes TVision will serve as a hook to for customers to sign up for home broadband, so likely the latter.